-Zipline — AI Agent Review & Live Stats
+Zipline — AI Agent Framework: Live Stats & TrendScore

 Zipline is Quantopian’s open-source backtesting engine, now maintained by community.
 We track its continued relevance in the quant trading space versus newer alternatives.